 In it stood a boy, handsome and healthy, a young smile on his face.
 He was wearing a light yellow shirt, with dark blue shades.
 Behind him, a green wave had risen to the edge of the photograph, the top of the wave curling into an impending fall.
 She was in it too, beside him, clutching his shoulders, as if she would never let him go away.

 The picture was taken six months before he died, she told me.
 I looked into her eyes.
 The pool of tears had dried by then.
 She was smiling now.
 The clouds of grief that had surrounded her had passed away, leaving behind a glow of acceptance on her face.
-“The past is past,” she said, “he lived a gentle soul till he lived and was happy wherever he was now.”
+“The past is past,” she said, “he lived a gentle soul till he lived and must be happy wherever he is now.”

 She took my hands in hers and touched them with her lips.
 “Thank you,” she whispered.
 “Thank you for being here tonight.
 It was a nice talk.
 I needed it.
 Glad that you came by.”